 The question of what and whom to trust applies to all situations because uncertainty is pervasive.
 In the information environment (IE), the overriding context of trust is that it’s contested.
 Actors fight for the kind of information and people they need to compete and prevail.
 Four types of competition become apparent when we consider four contested purposes of strategic and anticipatory analysis:

-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-As a follow on to The US National Security Strategy Needs Combined Effects, this paper recommends combined-effects thinking applied to the US National Defense Strategy (NDS), too.
+As a detailed follow-on to The US National Security Strategy Needs Combined Effects, this paper integrates combined effects with the US National Defense Strategy (NDS), too.

-Michael D. Phillips, Col USAF ret.
 In response to chronic shortcomings, the President, Congress, and senior leaders of our intelligence agencies and service components demand original, prescient and accurate analyses.
-This is not the first time leaders have sounded an alarm.

-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-How should the US compete under the restraint of using armed force as a last resort against Iran, an authoritarian pseudo-democratic theocracy that routinely wages complex warfare in ways the US eschews?
+How should the US compete under the restraint of using armed force as a last resort against Iran, a pseudo-democratic theocracy that wages complex warfare in ways the US eschews?

-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-Previous notes introduced the idea of combined effects strategy for complex warfare.
-How can we understand this hybrid form of warfare more generally, as a competition that blends cooperation and confrontation?
+Previous notes introduced combined effects strategy for complex warfare.
+We can understand this form of warfare as a competition that blends cooperation and confrontation.